Champs Elysées (album)

 Champs Elysées is the second studio album by French DJ Bob Sinclar, released in October 2000 on Yellow Productions.
 It reached number 28 in France and number 94 in Switzerland.
+The song "I Feel For You" ranked 75 on the 2000 year-end for Music & Medias Border Breakers chart, a European chart for airplay performance outside each artist's country of label signing.